-Why Does Healthy Love Feel Uncomfortable After Abuse?
+Why Healthy Love Can Feel Uncomfortable After Abuse

 Healthy love isn't supposed to feel frightening, but for many survivors of abuse, it does.
 When your body has spent years scanning for danger, reading micro-expressions, and bracing for impact, peace can feel suspicious.
 Calm can feel empty.
 Kindness can feel like emotional distance.